data-analysis-chiba-2023/day02-git/sm01_intro_to_git.md

 You can commit by clicking Tools \> Version Control \> Commit (or hit the Commit button in the Git pane).
 Notice the changes for each file can be viewed in the popup window.
 Enter a commit message to describe your change.
-I put “Add README.md and the RStudio project file to repository” for mine.
+I put “Add README.md and the RStudio project file” for mine.
 All your staged files will be included in this commit.
 Click “Commit” and “Close”.